lukasznowarkiewicz/aboutMe/README.md

 ![](/img/ekspres2.png)

-teaMachine was conceived as an academic project to create a modular, automated tea maker that integrates mechanical design, embedded hardware, and multi-platform software to streamline tea preparation much like modern coffee machines.
-The project leverages a custom Raspberry Pi Pico control board (designed in KiCad) running C++ firmware, with control interfaces developed across platforms—from Windows 10 IoT Core (.NET Core) and Debian (Vue + Vite) to Python with customTKinter—all housed within a robust mechanical structure built from 2020 aluminum profiles, copolycarbonate panels, and 3D-printed components designed in Fusion 360.
+teaMachine was conceived as an academic project to create a modular, automated tea maker that integrates mechanical design, embedded hardware, embedded software to streamline tea preparation much like modern coffee machines.
+The project leverages a custom Raspberry Pi Pico control board (designed in KiCad) running C firmware, with control interfaces developed across platforms—from Windows 10 IoT Core (.NET Core) and Debian (Vue + Vite) to Python with customTKinter.
+Everything housed within a robust mechanical structure built from 2020 aluminum profiles, polycarbonate panels, and 3D-printed components designed in Fusion 360.
 It employs both high-voltage SSRs and low-voltage mechanical relays to manage components such as heaters, pumps, and motors, while integrating various sensors and user interfaces for comprehensive system control.
 Ultimately, teaMachine served as an extensive academic project that successfully demonstrated cross-disciplinary integration and iterative development, providing valuable insights into mechatronics, embedded systems, and software engineering.

 ## 2022